-Base salaries reflect the scope of an executive's responsibilities and his or her performance in directing and managing the efforts of the company or the business unit the executive is responsible for.
+Base salaries reflect the scope of an executive's responsibilities and his or her performance in directing and managing the efforts of the Company or the business unit for which the executive is responsible.
 Base salaries are initially determined by evaluating the responsibilities of the position, the experience and knowledge of the executive, and the competitive marketplace for recruiting executive talent.
-Base salaries are reviewed annually by the personnel committee, taking into consideration such factors as individual performance and responsibilities, changes to cost of living, and the executive's potential overall compensation package.
-Comparisons to base salaries for comparable positions at public companies considered to be peers of the Company are also taken into consideration.
-During 2007, the Compensation Committee reviewed compensation data disclosed in the proxy filings of the following companies: iPCS, Inc.; CT Communications Inc.; D&E Communications, Inc.; HickoryTech Corporation; North Pittsburgh Systems, Inc.; NTELOS Holdings Corp.; SureWest Communications; American Woodmark Corporation; and Trex Company, Inc. These companies were selected for comparison because they were public companies which provided some or all of the same services as the Company, were comparable to the overall size of the Company, and/or were located within the same geographical region.
+Base salaries are reviewed annually by the compensation committee, taking into consideration such factors as individual performance and responsibilities, changes to cost of living, and the executive's potential overall compensation package.